mcdott/assignment1-bank-account/README.md

 # Bank Account

+**Language: Python3**

 This program simulates basic banking operations for savings and chequing accounts.
+It will prompt the user to create a new account.

 ## Usage

-**Language: Python3**

-Run `python3 bankaccount.py`
+1. Run `python3 bankaccount.py`

+2. Follow the CLI prompts to create a new bank account